PagerDuty/full-service-ownership-docs/docs/functions.md

 Use each section below to document your service so that others may understand it.

 ### Service Name
-They say the two hardest things in computer science are caching strategies and naming—and they're not wrong.
+They say the two hardest things in computer science are caching strategies and naming — and they're not wrong.
 It's completely normal to want to use silly names (e.g., Greek mythological figures, pop culture references, space missions, inside jokes, etc.) as fun service names.
 When you have a small organization, it's natural to think that everyone will remember your clever reference and chuckle when they interact with your service.

 But as your organization grows and new teammates join, not everyone will be privy to your sharp wit and clever reference to old inside jokes.
 Instead, they'll mostly be confused, and your clever wit gets replaced with frustrated repetition as you have to keep explaining what your service is and maybe why you once thought that was funny.